reachlocal/liger/README.md

 ##Introduction
-Liger is a lightweight open source framework that provides tools to develop hybrid apps quickly and easily.
-If you are looking for a framework that can help you build a hybrid app, create a prototype, or just need a stepping stone to full native app development--this is a great way to begin.
+Liger is a lightweight open source framework that helps you develop hybrid apps quickly and easily.
+If you are looking for a tool to build a hybrid app, create a prototype, or just need a stepping stone to full native app development--this is a great way to begin.

 Liger is suited for web developers and others who are not ready to learn native app development.
 If you know HTML, JavaScript and CSS you are in a good position to start using Liger.